10 Best Cheap Used Cars to Buy

 The next car on the list is the Honda Fit.
 This car is mechanically a Honda Civic but has the room of a small van inside, thanks to its hatchback design.
 There’s room for five people plus luggage, although it is down on power compared to other family cars.
 Because it’s a Civic underneath, average maintenance costs also hover around $250 annually for oil changes and tire rotations.

 Used prices range from $7,000-$13,000 for a Fit from a dealer.
-However, like I’ve been saying, Craigslist, Facebook Marketplace, or CarMax are your friends.
+However, like I’ve said, Craigslist, Facebook Marketplace, or CarMax are your friends.
 You can find a good used Fit for much less on any of those sites.

 Let’s take a look at typical prices for a used Honda Fit.